Kosovo - peace efforts since 1999

 The Danish contribution was 875 soldiers when it was largest, and KFOR was for a period the Army's largest international mission.
 As the Army's international involvement expanded elsewhere and the security situation in Kosovo improved, the Army's contribution to KFOR was reduced.

 The main task for the currently approximately 35 Danish soldiers in the Kosovo Force (KFOR) is guarding Camp Marechal De Lattre de Tassigny at Novo Selo.
 The Danish soldiers also solve tasks at KFOR's headquarters in Pristina.
+From August 2023 and two years on the guarding task i Kosovo is handled by the Danish National Home Guard.

 Important events during the Danish effort